 The academy will continue to build on the success of this academic year.
 We intend to continue our drive to develop the academy in order to provide the best learning environment.
 The aims for the new academic year are to ensure the wellbeing of the staff and children are at the heart of everything we do.
 We aim to continue to improve the attainment and progress in reading across the school and build on the success of Read Write Inc last year.
-We will also be improving our mathematics scheme of work to make sure there is consistency in the teaching across the academy.
-The academy has plans to extend some teaching spaces for intervention rooms for our groups of pupils.
-The building work for this will take place next year.
+We have introduced a new writing scheme into the school since September 2024 and the aim for this academic year is to ensure a more consistent approach to the teaching of writing.